 3. Daily peak and extreme high temperature as the main abiotic filters

-Daily high temperature rather than mean contributes more to structuring distribution (Lynch et al. 2014).
-The mean temperature during the survey season at lowland is around 26°C, of which all the species are around their peak reproductive performance.
+Daily high temperature rather than mean contributes more to structuring distributions (Lynch et al. 2014).
+The mean temperature during the survey season in the lowlands is around 26°C, at which all the species are around their peak reproductive performance.
 In addition to the mean, upland and lowland sites significantly differ in the number of days and the daily duration that the temperature reached above a stressful level for Drosophila reproduction.
-A preliminary experiment of mine raising long-term populations in constant 20°C and 26°C showed that D. pallidifrons always out-numbered D. pandora in mixed-species culture, contrasting the poor performance of D. pallidifrons when raised in 24°C /28.5°C scenario.
+A preliminary experiment done by JC (not shown) raising long-term populations in constant 20°C and 26°C showed that D. pallidifrons always out-numbered D. pandora in mixed-species culture, contrasting the poor performance of D. pallidifrons when raised in a 24°C /28.5°C scenario.
 Brief exposure to stressful thermal environments is suggested to have similar fitness costs to continuously stressful conditions (Saxon, O’Brien, and Bridle 2018).
 Therefore, it is essential to consider daily temperature variation and extreme temperature events when studying species distributions and making future projections (Kingsolver, Diamond, and Buckley 2013; Ma, Hoffmann, and Ma 2015).

 4. Thermal performance is context-dependent